Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Parameters

 * **P"nnn"** Macro filename^1^
-* **Rn** (when no P parameter is provided) 1 = remainder of current macro can be interrupted and the macro restarted, 0 = remainder of current macro cannot be interrupted (RRF 3.4 and later).
-Macros cannot be interrupted by default, except in the case of power failure.
+* **Rn** (when no P parameter is provided, RRF 3.4 and later) This is used within a macro file to indicate whether the macro can be paused from this point on.
+1 = remainder of current macro can be paused **and the macro restarted from the beginning after resuming**, 0 = remainder of current macro cannot be paused.
+By default, a macro cannot be paused except in the case of power failure.
 * If the P parameter is provided then any additional parameters will be passed to the macro^2^

 ### Examples